-There are places online that tell you how much Bonine you can give them, but we don’t think that’s a safe way to go about it.
-There is no one size fits all dosing information available, and the weight of your dog is only one thing you need to consider before giving this to your dog.
+There are places online that tell you how much Bonine to provide, but we don’t think that’s a safe way to go about it.
+There is no one size fits all dosing information available on the internet.
+The weight of your dog isn’t the only thing you need to consider before giving this over-the-counter product to them.

-The best bet is to ask your vet first if it’s OK, and if they give you the green light ask them to recommend a dose for your dog’s breed, weight, and medical history.
+Unfortunately we cannot provide Bonine dosing information here as explained above.
+Your best bet is to ask your vet first if it’s okay.
+If they give you the green light, be sure to inquire about the recommended dose specific to your dog’s breed, weight, and medical history.

-There are those that will say they can do it on their own, and they don’t need to consult the vet, but it’s really a risky thing to do, and unless you have some previous experience with veterinary medicine or as a vet’s assistant, you really shouldn’t play around with something like Bonine.
-For every owner that’s tried it and gotten away wit it, there are others that haven’t, and you don’t want to end up on that side of the coin.
+There are those pet owners that will say they can dose medicines on their own.
+It’s sometimes a risky thing to do.
+Unless you have some previous experience with veterinary medicine or as a vet’s assistant, you really shouldn’t play around with something like Bonine or Meclizine.
+Many have tried it and gotten away with it, while others that haven’t been so lucky.

 If your dog has only had one or two bad experiences with traveling, don’t write them off completely.
 They may just need to be eased into travel.
 If you started off with a long trip, they might not have been ready for it.
 Most dogs like a good car ride and can’t help but stick their heads out the window.